 "In an effort to help the Global Poverty Project realize its vision to end extreme poverty by 2030, Hadley Impact specializes in the cultivation of meaningful, lasting relationships for Global Poverty Project and its partners.
 Since 2011, we have fostered the formation of strategic alignments and mutually beneficial partnerships with foundations, corporations and non-profits that have common goals while helping to procure funding for the Global Poverty Project, its various campaigns and the Global Citizen Festival." -GPP

-The Global Poverty Project's mission is to increase the number and effectiveness of people taking action to see an end to extreme poverty.
-The Global Poverty Project utilizes the power of education, communications, advocacy, campaigning and media to advance the movement to end extreme poverty
+The Global Poverty Project aims to increase the number and effectiveness of people taking action to see an end to extreme poverty.
+They harness the power of education, communications, advocacy, campaigning, and media to advance the movement to end extreme poverty.

-GPP campaigns for government, business and consumer action that will create important systemic change for the world’s extreme poor, and is building a movement that engages and educates people, and supports them to take simple but effective individual actions for change.
+GPP campaigns for government, business, and consumer action that will create important systemic change for the world’s extreme poor.
+Now, they’re building a movement that engages, educates, and encourages people to take simple but effective individual actions for change.

-In 2012 and 2013 — with a live audience of 60,000 and a worldwide media reach of more than 3 billion people — the Global Citizen Festival on the Great Lawn of Central Park helped leverage $1.3 Billion in new funding commitments for the world’s poorest communities.
-The festival has featured legendary artists such Neil Young, Foo Fighters, Stevie Wonder, Alicia Keys, John Mayer and more.
-This revolutionary campaign has garnered support from Bill Gates, Bono, Hugh Jackman, Gerard Butler, Larry King, UN Secretary-General Ban Ki-moon, President Jim Yong Kim of the World Bank and countless world leaders.
-The event secured partnerships from some of the world's most progressive charities and international brands.
-It was live streamed as the largest charity event syndication in history.
+In 2012 and 2013 — with a live audience of 60,000 each year and a worldwide media reach of more than 3 billion people — the Global Citizen Festival on the Great Lawn of Central Park helped leverage $1.3 Billion in new funding commitments for the world’s poorest communities.
+The festival has featured legendary artists like Neil Young, Foo Fighters, Stevie Wonder, Alicia Keys, John Mayer and more.
+Supporters of this revolutionary campaign include Bill Gates, Bono, Hugh Jackman, Gerard Butler, Larry King, UN Secretary-General Ban Ki-moon, President Jim Kim of the World Bank, and countless world leaders.
+The event secured partnerships from some of the world's most progressive charities and international brands and made history as the largest live-streamed charity event syndication in history.